tol-training/tol-training.github.io/docs/index.md

 ## What is BGA23?

-Biodiversity Genomics Academy 2023 (BGA23) is a series of **free, open to all, online-only, short, interactive** sessions on how to use the bioinformatics tools and approaches that underpin [Earth Biogenome Project (EBP)](https://earthbiogenome.org){:target="_blank"}.
+Biodiversity Genomics Academy 2023 (BGA23) is a series of **free, open to all, online-only, short, interactive** sessions on how to use the bioinformatics tools and approaches that underpin the [Earth Biogenome Project (EBP)](https://earthbiogenome.org){:target="_blank"}.

 > Find all our [planned and proposed sessions here](sessions)